All comparisonsNote-taking apps

 DEVONthink

-Joplin fails first because database indexing and rule-based automation are constrained.
+Joplin fails first because it breaks when database indexing and rule-based automation are constrained.

 Verdict